Naheed-Anjum/House-Price-Prediction/README.md

        Po	Poor - Ben Franklin Stove
        NA	No Fireplace

-59. GarageType: Garage location
+59.GarageType: Garage location

        2Types	  More than one type of garage
        Attchd	  Attached to home
        Basment	  Basement Garage
        BuiltIn	  Built-In (Garage part of house - typically has room above garage) CarPort	  Car Port
        Detchd	  Detached from home
        NA	  No Garage

-60. GarageYrBlt: Year garage was built
+60.GarageYrBlt: Year garage was built

-61. GarageFinish: Interior finish of the garage
+61.GarageFinish: Interior finish of the garage

        Fin	Finished
        RFn	Rough Finished
        Unf	Unfinished
        NA	No Garage

-62. GarageCars: Size of garage in car capacity
+62.GarageCars: Size of garage in car capacity

-63. GarageArea: Size of garage in square feet
+63.GarageArea: Size of garage in square feet

-64. GarageQual: Garage quality
+64.GarageQual: Garage quality

        Ex	Excellent
        Gd	Good